tybottorff/bottorffdocs/notes/literature_notes.md

  - here, they try instead to use the anti IL6 receptor antibody (FDA approved to treat RA) for ICI-induced arthritis
 # Systematically administered low-affinity HER2 CAR T cells mediate antitumor efficacy without toxicity
  - disadvantage of high-affinity CARs for targets like HER2 expressed on normal tissues, low-affinity HER2 CARs can safely regress tumors
+# Systematic analyses on the horse-shoe-like effect in PCA plots of scRNA-seq data
+ - horse-shoe shape: U-shaped curve with 2nd axis curved/twisted relative to first
+ - doesn't seem to be due to distance saturation property (from closely local points, Euclidean distance grows linearly along gradient but distance saturates after certain point)
+ - seems to be a non-random result, an interpretable feature of the data
 # Targeted reconstruction of T cell receptor sequence from single cell RNA-seq links CDR3 length to T cell differentiation status
 ## Abstract
  - TRAPeS tool to extract TCRseq from short read scRNAseq libraries (previous methods needed long sequencing reads)